eliiza/challenge-fraud-detection/README.md

 **Tips**:
-- By using a deserialiser from Confluent (there are some available [here](https://github.com/confluentinc/schema-registry/tree/master/avro-serde/src/main/java/io/confluent/kafka/streams/serdes/avro)), you don't need to bother with wire format's details, and can read an event value straight into a [GenericRecord](https://github.com/apache/avro/blob/master/lang/java/avro/src/main/java/org/apache/avro/generic/GenericRecord.java) or a [SpecificRecord](https://github.com/apache/avro/blob/master/lang/java/avro/src/main/java/org/apache/avro/specific/SpecificRecord.java).
+- By using a deserialiser from Confluent (there are some available [here](https://github.com/confluentinc/schema-registry/tree/master/avro-serde/src/main/java/io/confluent/kafka/streams/serdes/avro)), you don't need to bother with the wire format's details, and can read an event value straight into a [GenericRecord](https://github.com/apache/avro/blob/master/lang/java/avro/src/main/java/org/apache/avro/generic/GenericRecord.java) or a [SpecificRecord](https://github.com/apache/avro/blob/master/lang/java/avro/src/main/java/org/apache/avro/specific/SpecificRecord.java).